innovate-digital/docs/DataTypes_Expect.md

 id | No | The id of the exam
 moed | No | The moed of the exam as _number_ semester | Yes | The semester of the exam as _number_ or _zero_ if _annual_
-startDate | No | The exam's date of start in _ISO 8601 format_,
+startDate | No | The exam's date of start in _YYYY-MM-DDThh:mm:ss format_,
-endDate | No | The exam's date of start in _ISO 8601 format_,
+endDate | No | The exam's date of start in _YYYY-MM-DDThh:mm:ss	format_,
-roomId | Yes | The id of the exam's room roomDescription | Yes | The description of the exam's room status | Yes | The status of the record type | Yes | The type of exam courseId | No | The id of the course department | No | The name of the department of the course courseName | No | The name of the course teacherName | No | The name of the teacher credits | No | The credits of the course as _'0.0'_ string
+roomId | Yes | The id of the exam's room roomDescription | Yes | The description of the exam's room status | Yes | The status of the record type | Yes | The type of exam courseId | No | The id of the course

 ## Grade